Malivil/TTT-Randomat-20/README.md

 _randomat_suspicion_chance_ - Default: 50 - The chance of the player being a Jester.

 ## A Random Person will explode every X seconds!
 Watch out!
 (EXCEPT DETECTIVES)
-This one is pretty self-explanitory.
+This one is pretty self-explanatory.
 Detraitors are also excluded from explosion.
 \
 \
 **ConVars**